General Best Practices for QoS

 voradmin ldt stats

-to obtain the CTE-LDT I/O throughput and rekey rate.
+to obtain the LDT I/O throughput and rekey rate.